 The overall concept of risk is that as it increases, the expected return on the asset should increase as a result of the risk premium earned.
 In other words, investors should not expect a higher return on an investment without that investment having a higher degree of risk, or uncertainty of those returns.

 When evaluating portfolios, investors should always estimate both the expected return and the uncertainty of that return.
 Standard deviation provides a quantified estimate of the uncertainty of those future returns, the average of which is the expected return.
-The chart below illustrates this point.
+The graphic below ("Why Diversify?
+Stocks vs Indexes and IFA Index Portfolios") illustrates this point.

 For example, let's assume an investor had to choose between two stocks and an S&P 500 Index Fund.